trustoverip/tswg-trust-registry-protocol/spec/terms_and_definitions.md

 ~ TODO:

 [[def: authorization]]
-~ an acknowlegement by the responding system that an entity has (or does not have) is authorized to conduct for a particular [[ref: action]] at the time of query.
+~ Access privileges granted to an entity; conveys an “official” sanction to perform a cryptographic function or other sensitive activity.
+* source: [NIST](https://csrc.nist.gov/glossary/term/permission) NIST SP 800-57 Part 2 Rev.1 under Authorization

 [[def:authorized trust registries]]
 ~ The primary trust registry plus all secondary trust registries are collectively referred to as the authorized trust registries.